-Course Substitution or Waiver
+Course Substitution

-For a variety of reasons, students may wish to request a course substitution or waiver of a specific requirement within their program of study.
+For a variety of reasons, students may wish to request a course substitution of a specific requirement within their program of study.
 A course substitution means that a course not specified within the program of study is approved in place of a degree requirement.
-A course waiver means that students do not need to take a specific course but must complete another class carrying the same amount of credit.
-In both instances, students need to submit a written petition and be approved by both the department chair of the appropriate department and the Vice President for Faculty Affairs + Chief Academic Officer.
-Additional information and petitions are available in Academic Services.
+Students need to submit a Course Substitution Form and be approved by both the department chair of the appropriate department and the Vice President for Academic Affairs + Chief Academic Officer.

+Additional information and forms are available in Academic Services.